Previous Post: Day 13 – Khumjungar Moraine Camp – Saribung La – Moraine Camp Below Bhrikuti Shail

 - time: 7:10 a.m. – 2:30 p.m.

 - the high point of the day: our moraine camp below Bhrikuti at 5000 m

 - campsite: Phu (4080) – Tashi’s Guesthouse

 - Maps: Himalayan Map House Annapurna Circuit Trek Map.
-See here for info on hardcopy maps from Himalayan Map House.
-They are available in Kathmandu and Pokhara.
+Hardcopy maps from Himalayan Map House are available in Kathmandu and Pokhara.